rafaelfelixk/rafaelfelixk/README.md

 	}
 } // Since this file owns a main() function, you can run it whenever you want to.
 ```
 How rude of me!
-I haven't talked to you guys since this whole code appeared!
+I haven't talked to you guys directly since this whole code appeared!
 Well.
 Honestly, I'm aiming to join college when I finish High School, I have a bunch of dreams and goals.
 What am I saying?
 Everyone's got this.
 Well, I made this GitHub profile just to play a lil bit so don't take it seriously.
 This is totally unprofessional (I'm not a professional)
 Hope you guys enjoy my profile and my README, it took such a long time to write!

-The code is very basic, but it's honest.
-I don't know much about Golang and its features so far, but I tried to tell my story!